nishantrama/AWSCost/README.md

 5. Expand support to other cloud solutions

-6. Make this work on non-OA monitored environment

-7. Refine AWS permissions to minimum set.
+6. Refine AWS permissions to minimum set.